-Property and equipment are stated at cost less accumulated depreciation for acquired assets.
+Property and equipment are stated at cost, net of accumulated depreciation.
 Construction in progress reflects amounts incurred for construction or improvements of property or equipment that have not been placed in service.
-Construction in progress is transferred to specific property and equipment and depreciation commences when these assets are ready for their intended use.
-Depreciation is computed using the straight-line method over the estimated useful lives of assets, which is generally four years for laboratory equipment, three years for computer equipment and office equipment, five years for computer software and five to seven years for furniture and fixtures.
+Construction in progress is transferred to specific property and equipment and depreciated when these assets are ready for their intended use.
+Depreciation is computed using the straight-line method over the estimated useful lives of assets.
+Machinery and equipment, computer software and hardware, furniture and fixtures are depreciated over three to ten years.
 Leasehold improvements are stated at cost and amortized over the shorter of the useful life of the assets or the length of the lease.
 Upon sale or retirement of assets, the costs and related accumulated depreciation are removed from the consolidated balance sheet and the resulting gain or loss is reflected in operations.
 Maintenance and repairs are charged to operations as incurred.